Trans & Gender Diverse Students' Guide

 If you have an MCP card, there is funding for some gender affirming surgeries.
 Information is available at: https://www.health.gov.nl.ca/health/mcp/transition_related_surgery.html

-The Student Wellness and Counselling Centre (SWCC) also provides a variety of counseling and academic supports for students.
+The Student Wellness and Counselling Centre (SWCC) also provides a variety of counselling and academic supports for students.
 SWCC offers same day and short-term counselling services, case management, as well as group counselling.

 For a list of programs and services currently offered, please check the SWCC website.